Joe Fontana: Criminal convictions

 In October 2012, calls for Fontana's resignation as mayor were made amid allegations of misuse of government funds used to pay for his son's wedding.
 Some city councillors urged Fontana to step aside during the investigation.

 On November 21, 2012, the London detachment of the Royal Canadian Mounted Police issued a press release announcing that Fontana had been charged with breach of trust by a public officer; fraud under $5,000; and uttering forged documents.

-On November 22, 2012, Fontana offered to resign from the London Police Services Board and his resignation was formally accepted.
+On November 22, 2012, Fontana resigned from the London Police Services Board.
 Under municipal law governing Ontario, Police Services cannot allow an individual who is under investigation for a criminal offences to take part in any police function.
 At the next meeting of council's Finance and Administrative Services Committee, its councillors asked that Fontanta step aside, voting by a 3–1 vote margin that he resign his council seat and duties as mayor, however the committee decision was not binding under the Municipal Act.
 A council motion asking Fontana to leave office pending resolution of his criminal charges lost by a vote, 8–5.

 Fontana was found guilty of the charges by the Ontario Superior Court on June 13, 2014, and sentenced to serve 4 months under house arrest and 18 months on probation.

 On June 16, 2014, Fontana announced he would be stepping down as mayor of London.
 He formally resigned on June 19, and was temporarily succeeded by Ward 3 city councillor Joe Swan as acting mayor until a council vote the following week selected Joni Baechler as his formal successor until the 2014 municipal election.